forcedotcom/cli/releasenotes/sfdx/README.md

 These changes are in the Salesforce CLI (`sfdx` executable) release candidate.
 We plan to include these changes in next week's official release.
 This list isn't final and is subject to change.

 * CHANGE: We continue to [open-source Salesforce CLI](https://developer.salesforce.com/blogs/2021/02/open-sourcing-salesforce-cli-update-feb-2021), and this week we've moved the `force:mdapi:deploy:cancel` command into the [plugin-source](https://github.com/salesforcecli/plugin-source) plug-in.
-The commands works the same as before.
+The command works the same as before.

 ## 7.127.0 (Nov 18, 2021)[stable]